redhat-nfvpe/onap-on-openshift/README.md

 Notes:

-This script clones the ONAP Operations Manager (OOM) repo and automates the steps described in the [User Guide](http://onap.readthedocs.io/en/latest/submodules/oom.git/docs/oom_user_guide.html#user-guide-label) to configure and deploy ONAP.
+This script reconfigures OpenShift's security controls to allow ONAP's unsecure use of hostdirs and privileged container image users.
+It then clones the ONAP Operations Manager (OOM) repo and automates the steps described in the [User Guide](http://onap.readthedocs.io/en/latest/submodules/oom.git/docs/oom_user_guide.html#user-guide-label) to configure and deploy ONAP.

 To modify which ONAP services are deployed, edit the file `configs/onap-config.yaml` to enable or disable ONAP services before running `deploy_onap.sh`.